ivanpudin/dsm-project/README.md

 `ADMIN_PASSWORD="password"`

+Default role is admin, that's why it is required.
+However, if you want functionality for additional roles, you should also add the following:

+`ALICE_USERNAME=alice_pm`

+`ALICE_PASSWORD="pm_secure_pass"`

+`BOB_USERNAME=bob_analyst`

+`BOB_PASSWORD="analyst_secure_pass"`

-in root folder:
+After you have created .env, execute the following in the root folder:

 `npm install`

 (this installs node modules into both client and server folders; may take 5-10 minutes)

-after you install, run the following in 2 different terminals
+after install, run the following in 2 different terminals

 `npm run dev:client`